Doctor Dolittle's Puddleby Adventures

 Doctor Dolittle's Puddleby Adventures is a collection of short stories written and illustrated by Hugh Lofting, published posthumously as twelfth and last in the Doctor Dolittle series of children's fiction.
-The stories and illustrations were distributed during the 1920s by the Herald Tribune Syndicate and all may been published in the New York Herald Tribune newspaper, among others.
+The stories and illustrations were distributed during the 1920s by the Herald Tribune Syndicate and all may have been published in the New York Herald Tribune newspaper, among others.
 The 1952 collection was their first appearance in book form.

 The first edition contained introductory items by his widow and sister-in-law and eight Doctor Dolittle stories by Hugh Lofting: